suncoast-devs/handbook/lessons/career-looking/decoding-job-desc.md

   - Did you find the company narrative?
 Does it speak to you?
   - Dig a bit more into their work, code, and team
-  - LI, GitHub, FB, Twitter, Meetups, and community
+  - LinkedIn, GitHub, FB, Twitter, Meetups, and community
   - Put time into the application process
   - Update your resume to fit the position